 4. Rotman supports diversity and that is why, there are about 50% international students.
 Try to figure out what makes you unique and different and how can that help you focus on your career growth.
 Pen that down and make it part of your application.

-5. It is an expensive course !
+5. It is an expensive program!
 MBA, in all essentiality is an expensive path to tread on.
 It is absolutely worth it, but then, BE SURE TO MANAGE YOUR FINANCES.
 It is better to talk to banks and get to know about a personal financial position because that helps early on.

 I am just starting my journey in Rotman and MBA, in particular, and I do hope to be able to help everyone and anyone who would like to know about Canada, careers here, Rotman and the great experience surrounding it.
+Hope my experience helps others who too want to get into the Rotman MBA with scholarship, or even other top MBA programs.

 If you have any questions for Tushar, feel free to email us at info[at the rate] gyanone [dot] com, or post them in the comments section below.